Howard J. Buss, Composer News

 News!

-During 2024 Howard J. Buss received an ASCAP Plus Award in recognition of significant performances of his music in non-commercial media.
+During 2025 Howard J. Buss received an ASCAP Plus Award in recognition of significant performances of his music in non-commercial media.
 He was also ranked #19 on the list of "35 Notable Alumni of West Chester University of Pennsylvania" by EduRank.

-New recordings released:
+New videos and recordings released:

 Wave Train for flute and marimba.
-Performed by the Windstruck Duo (Ana Laura González, flute; and Julie Licata, percussion) on“Reciprocity 3” - available at https://windstruckduo.bandcamp.com/album/reciprocity-3
+Performed by the Windstruck Duo (Ana Laura González, flute; and Julie Licata, percussion, on“Reciprocity 3” - available at https://windstruckduo.bandcamp.com/album/reciprocity-3

 New sheet music releases: (top of page)